FYI: These Ingredients Play Well Together (But These Don't)

 Retinol + AHAs/BHAs

-Seeing as retinol is a potent anti-aging ingredient, and AHAs and BHAs (beta hydroxy acids) are strong exfoliators, many people are cautious to combine them.
+Seeing as retinol is a potent ingredient for aging skin, and AHAs and BHAs (beta hydroxy acids) are strong exfoliators, many people are cautious to combine them.
 “Contrary to popular belief, these two ingredients do not cancel each other out,” Benjamin says.
 As we mentioned above, people tend to believe retinol can’t work when combined with acid, but that’s untrue.
 In fact, according to Benjamin, “AHAs may actually help retinol work better because they remove the top layer of dead skin and allow retinol to penetrate more deeply.”
 Which is why we included both in The Shortcut Overnight Facial.

 While combining these ingredients is fine for normal skin types, you should proceed with caution if you have sensitive skin.
 “The double whammy of these two ingredients can cause irritation and redness, so look for products that contain a heavy dose of anti-inflammatory ingredients,” Benjamin recommends.
 And start small, working your way up to regular use.
 “Make sure you’re diligent about sunscreen as both can increase sun sensitivity.”